Evidlo/carruthers-research/grid_api.md

   - I don't think Datadynamicmodel works this way
   - Have notes about making this change to handle time first for efficiency

-- _process time args first on DataDynamicModel_
+- TODO: process time args first on DataDynamicModel